harini-cookie/harini-cookie/README.md

 ### Hi there 👋

-My name is Harini Karthik and I am an incoming junior at Garth Webb Secondary School.
+My name is Harini Karthik and I am an incoming junior.
 I am a software developer who is passionate about using technology for social good and productivity and an avid participant in research.
 Last year, I have conducted a research project that I had showcased on the Youth Science Canada Online STEM Fair.
 I have worked with experts in the Department of Chemical Engineering at McGill University and enriched my STEM knowledge by simulating my experiment using Computational Fluid Dynamics.

 🔭 I’m currently working on ...
 1. Participated in ByteHacks 2020